 There are many options for reporting Prohibited Conduct.
-A Complainant may choose to report to the University, to law enforcement, to both, or to neither.
+A Complainant may choose to report to FDU-V, to law enforcement, to both, or to neither.
 These reporting options are not exclusive.

-Complainants may pursue some or all of these steps at the same time (e.g., one may simultaneously pursue University disciplinary action and a criminal investigation).
-The University will support Complainants in understanding and assessing these options.
+Complainants may pursue some or all of these steps at the same time (e.g., one may simultaneously pursue FDU-V disciplinary action and a criminal investigation).
+FDU-V will support Complainants in understanding and assessing these options.